erickaguiar10/TCC2/quorum-test-network/dapps/quorumToken/README.md

 ### Development Tips:
 - Use `npx hardhat node` for local blockchain development
-- The proxy server runs on port 3001 and routes to backend (8000) and blockchain (8545)
+- The backend server runs on port 8000
 - All API calls from frontend should go through `/api/` route to use proxy